PugrillaDev/Mineflayer-Account-Manager/README.md

 ```

 3. Place your account files (either Microsoft `.json` files or Cookie `.txt` files) in the `lib/accounts` directory.
+   Note: The program will automatically create Microsoft account files.

 ### 3. Preparing Proxies